The Best Places to Take Photos in Amsterdam! A photographer's guide to Amsterdam!

 There is an incredible amount of history in Amsterdam, as well as fabulous architecture, European street scenes, and some really awesome museums.
 In other words, this town is about a whole lot more than just a big party.
 It’s great for photography.

-I have been there a couple of times in the last year, and after all the wandering I have done, I have compiled this list of the best places to take photos in Amsterdam.
+I have been here several times, and after all the wandering I have done, I have compiled this list of the best places to take photos in Amsterdam.
 They are in no particular order, as I like them all and found the town fabulous for photography.
 I also recommend you follow my friend Michiel Buijse, who went out shooting with me one evening there.
+He's very talented.

 So, without further delay, here is my list of the best places to take photos in Amsterdam: